trailofbits/test-fuzz/README.md

     #[test_fuzz(rename = "bar")]
     fn foo() {}

-    // Without the use of `rename`, a name collision and compile error would result. mod foo_fuzz {}
+    // Without the use of `rename`, a name collision and compile error would occur. mod foo_fuzz {}
     ```